This post is also available in: Svenska

-If you’re in Sweden, call Medical Information 1177 and tell them that you suspect the child has measles.
-Otherwise, seek a medical center.
+If you’re in Sweden, call Medical Information 1177 and tell them that you suspect that your child has mealses.
+Otherwise, go to a medical center.
 They’ll guide you in the right direction.
-They’ll probably contact, or provide contact details for, a children’s emergency room or infection emergency department where you may attend for examination, sampling and care.
+They’ll probably contact, or provide contact details for, a children’s emergency room or infection emergency department, where you may attend for examination, sampling and care.

 It is important not to go into a hospital with a suspected measles-infected child yourself.
 If you go to the emergency room, let an adult enter and inform staff first so that staff can direct you through the right entrance to avoid further transmission.

-If the child is very ill and needs hospital treatment, you will receive it, and there is no danger for vaccinated staff to care for your child, provided that the staff has received two doses of the vaccine.
+If your child is very ill and needs hospital treatment, you will receive it.
+There is no danger for vaccinated staff to provide care for your child, provided that they have received two doses of the vaccine.
 The important thing is that measles sufferers have their own isolation room where you do not risk infecting others.

 Is measles dangerous?

 In four out of five sick children, measles only lasts one to two weeks with fever, rash and sore eyes.
 However, one in five children have complications.
 Common complications include pneumonia, diarrhea and otitis that require antibiotic treatment or hospitalization for a few days or longer.